Rotation (pool): Scoring

-Points are scored by pocketing the object balls on the table; the number of points awarded is equal to the number printed on the ball pocketed; for example, pocketing the 4 ball scores the player 4 points.
+Points are scored by pocketing the object balls on the table; the number of points awarded is equal to the number printed on the ball pocketed.
+For example, pocketing the 4 ball scores the player 4 points.
 In a two-player (or two-team) game, the frame is over when a player or team has at least 61 points, one more than half the number of available points.
 Games tied at 60 points can occur, in which case the player who last legally pocketed a ball is credited with a bonus point and declared the winner.
-More than two players or teams can play, with the winning score being whatever number will mathematically eliminate other players from outscoring the leader.
+More than two players or teams can play, with the winning score being whichever number will mathematically eliminate other players from outscoring the leader.